 Top tip: Box breathing – breath in for 4 seconds, hold for 4 seconds, breath out for 4 seconds, hold for 4 seconds, then repeat up to 10 times.
 Give it a go and experience its calming effects!

 4. Give your digestive system a holiday too!

 No-one likes to be overworked at Christmas, so don’t force your digestive system to work back to back shifts either!

 This is especially relevant if you eat lots of processed foods, drink alcohol or consume too much sugar.
 These are the worst offenders for cell damage.
 Our digestive system can only regenerate cells and repair damage when we are in a fasted state i.e. not digesting.
 Therefore giving your body a 12 hour break will reduce the amount of damage that takes place as well as increasing the amount of time the digestive system has to repair itself and process the night before’s over indulgence!

 Top tip: Plan ahead!
-If you know you’re going out for an 8pm dinner, start the morning with water and herbal teas and if you really want to charge your system, exercise before breakfast!
+If you know you’re going to be eating more than usual and maybe eating dinner late, start the morning with water and herbal teas, and if you really want to charge your system, exercise before breakfast!

 5. The 80/20 rule for eating

 There’s no escaping the fact that Christmas revolves around food and drink!
 Keep ahead of your Christmas wellbeing and strive for the basic idea of the 80/20 rule.
 In order to be have a healthy and balanced diet, you don’t always have to make 100% healthy food choices.
 80% is enough!
 It helps you to balance your food intake, eat in moderation and occasionally indulge without feeling guilty!